My Ghost Stories

 In one backyard, an evil spirit was said to haunt the grounds of a house that no longer stood.
 It was said that people occasionally felt a tug as they exited the yard.
 That was not the kind of spirit that I wanted to encounter.
 Luckily, I have felt more uncomfortable in non-haunted places, and we didn't see anything or capture anything on film.

 I did snap several pictures that night.
 Many orbs were present in my pictures.
-One building had dozens floating around it (see below).
-At one of the first homes we visited, our guide told us that the ghost of an old man whose face could sometimes be seen in the front window.
+One building had dozens of orbs floating around it (see above).
+At one of the first homes we visited, our guide told us that the ghost of an old man's face could sometimes be seen in the front window.
 I took a picture of the front of the house.
 No orbs or mists appeared, but after I took the picture, the camera drew a box around that window and asked, “Did someone blink?”
 The image gave me the chills, but because it was just a setting on the camera popping up, the proof was gone as soon as it had appeared.

 Gettysburg Trip 2014

-Gettysburg is said to be one of the most haunted places on earth.
+Gettysburg is said to be one of the most haunted places on Earth.
 It’s not hard to believe considering that thousands of men died there.
-Gettysburg offers your pick of ghost tours.
-The “Sleepy Hollow of Gettysburg” tour is one where you’re given paranormal investigative tools to track down spirits.
+Gettysburg offers your pick of several ghost tours.
+The “Sleepy Hollow of Gettysburg” tour is one where you’re given paranormal instruments to track down spirits.

-During the two hour tour, the tour guide takes you along the edge of the battle grounds to try to communicate with spirits.
+For two hours, the tour guide takes you through the woods and along the edge of the battlegrounds to try to communicate with spirits.
 The group is given pendulums used to ask questions and find out details about the spirits.
-They also hand out EMF meters to pick up on electromagnetic fields, a radio to listen for messages in the white noise, dowsing rods to ask spirits yes or no questions and EVP meters to search for spirit voices in the area.
+They also hand out EMF meters to pick up on electromagnetic fields, a radio to listen for messages in between the white noise, dowsing rods to ask spirits yes or no questions, and EVP meters to search for spirit voices in the area.
 I was hoping that the tools would give me the proof I needed to say that I’ve had a definitive paranormal experience.

 Ultimately, I'm still searching for definitive spirit activity, hoping to add some undeniable proof to my collection of experiences.
-Hopefully with more ghost hunts and experience in the physical world, I’ll get the confirmation that I need that there is a spiritual world waiting for us when when leave the earth.
+Hopefully with more ghost hunts, I’ll get the confirmation that I need that there is an afterlife waiting for us when when we die.
 Until then, it's important to remember that life is limited, and one day, we'll all know what happens when our life ends.
-This evidence is just a comfort to me that there is another existence waiting for me when my time here is up.
+This evidence just provides comfort that there is another plane of existence to enter when our lives are over.

-What is your best personal ghost story?
+Do you have any ghost stories?
 Leave them in the comments below.